mark-mcdermott/drivetracks-wip-nuxt3/README.md

 - `npm run dev` -> Homepage should have header and footer
 - `^ + c`
 - now that we've changed the way our homepage looks, we'll have to delete our pixelmatch baseline homepage image, which is `~/app/frontend/spec/e2e/screenshots/baseline/page-home.png` so it will take a new baseline image screenshot to compare to going forward.
-- `npm run test` -> header, footer and homepage tests should all pass
+- `npm run test` -> header and footer component tests should pass and homepage end-to-end test should also pass

-### Move Homepage Spec Header/Footer Checks Into Shared.js
+### Refactor Homepage Spec - Move Header/Footer Checks Into Shared.js
+- The next big thing we'll do is build out some subpages at `/public` and `/private`.
+But first of course, we'll build out some end-to-end tests for our new pages.
+And even before that, since we'll use the same header link and footer text checks (that we wrote for the homepage spec) in our new public and private page specs, we'll refactor a little and move them into `shared.js` so we don't have to rewrite them all two more times.
 - `cd ~/app/frontend`
 - make `~/app/frontend/spec/e2e/shared.js` look like this:
 ```